Why you need to visit Costa de la Luz

 The Oldest City in Europe

 Continuing on the historical theme, Cadiz is said to be the oldest continually inhabited city in the whole of Europe.
 It feels like it, strolling through the narrow streets of an old town alive with Christian and Moorish architectural and cultural influences.

-Forget the extortionate small plates you are used to back at home - this is the delicious real deal.
 Every city, town and resort in the region sports a tempting array of tapas bars.
-The tradition grew up here in Andalusia, when bars where judged on the nibbles they left on the saucers placed on top of glasses to keep flies out of drinks.
+The tradition grew up here in Andalusia when bars were judged on the nibbles they left on the saucers placed on top of glasses to keep flies out of drinks.